-What is your mission?
-To build specially adapted homes for severely injured Veterans across the nation to enable them to rebuild their lives.
+To build mortgage-free, specially adapted homes nationwide for severely injured Veterans Post 9/11, to enable them to rebuild their lives.

-Are you a 501(c) 3 non-profit organization?
 Yes, we are a 501(c) 3 non-profit organization, and your contributions are tax-deductible.
 Our Federal ID # is 54-2143612.

-Do you build only brand new homes, or do you adapt existing homes?
-We build new specially adapted homes.
+"Do you build only brand new homes, or do you adapt existing homes?"

-We provide assistance to the most severely injured service members who have been injured since September 11, 2001.
+We provide assistance to the most severely injured Service Members who have been injured in theater of combat since September 11, 2001.

 Yes, we provide assistance to members of all branches of the military who qualify.

-The Veteran must be approved for the Specially Adapted Housing (SAH) Grant from the Veterans Administration.
+The Veteran must be approved for the Specially Adapted Housing (SAH) Grant by the Veterans Administration.
 The grant is awarded to severely injured Veterans based on the level of injury.
-Most are multiple amputees, paraplegic, quadriplegic, or severe traumatic brain injury (TBI).
+Most of these Veterans have sustained injuries including multiple amputations, full or partial paralysis, and severe traumatic brain injury (TBI).
 The Veteran applies to Homes for Our Troops (HFOT), and must meet the following requirements:

 - The Veteran was injured in combat or in support of combat operations “in theater,” meaning while deployed overseas in the theater of war.

-- The Veteran must be retired or in the retirement process.
+- The injuries must have been sustained after Sept 11, 2001· The Veteran must be retired or in the retirement process.